 Fundamental-A Dividend Growth Investment Strategy

-The DJIA and the S&P are well above ‘Fair Value’ (as calculated by our Valuation Model), the improved regulatory environment and the potential pluses (?) from trade notwithstanding.
+The DJIA and the S&P are well above ‘Fair Value’ (as calculated by our Valuation Model).
 At the moment, the important factors bearing on Fair Value (corporate profitability and the rate at which it is discounted) are:

-(4) current valuations.
+(5) current valuations.
 I believe that Averages are grossly overvalued [as determined by my Valuation Model]---which will continue to count for little as long as the global central banks are pumping liquidity into the financial system.

 As prices continue to rise, I will be primarily focused on those stocks that trade into their Sell Half Range or fail to meet the minimum financial quality criteria for inclusion in our Universes and act accordingly.
 Despite the Averages being near all-time highs, there are certain segments of the economy/Market that have been punished severely (e.g. health care) with the stocks of the companies serving those industries down 30-70%.
 I am compiling a list of potential Buy candidates that can be bought on any correction in the Market; even a minor one.
 As you know, I recently added AbbVie to the Dividend Growth and High Yield Buy Lists and Kroger to the Dividend Growth Buy List.

-Bottom line: fiscal policy is negatively impacting the E in P/E. On the other hand, a new regulatory environment is a plus.
-Any improvement in our trade regime with China should have a positive impact on secular growth and, hence, equity valuations---if it occurs.
-More important, a global central bank ‘put’ has returned and, if history is any guide, will almost assuredly be a plus for stock prices.
+Bottom line: fiscal policy is negatively impacting the E in P/E. On the other hand, a new regulatory environment and the improvement in our trade regime should have a positive impact on secular growth and, hence, equity valuations.
+More important, a global central bank ‘put’ has returned and, if history is any guide, it should be a plus for stock prices.